ccims/gropius-login-service/docs/index.md

 Resource server can then be accessed with access token as usual.
 Further, refresh token can be used to get new access token as usual.
+The browser gropius client shall not store any tokens in a persistent way, but only in memory.

+## Flow: Gropius Client refreshes Access Token

+Refresh token flow as usual.

 ## Flow: Machine Gropius Client Accesses Gropius Resource Server